 Dogs are “man’s best friend” – and it’s no wonder why.
 They provide companionship, comfort, and love.
 Dogs also offer a sense of security in times of need.
 They can even be trained to do all sorts of things to help people with disabilities or special needs.
 It’s easy to see why road tripping with dogs sounds like a great idea.

 It’s not always so straightforward, unfortunately.
 Dogs can become anxious in unfamiliar situations.
-There are also different rules to know about, depending on your mode of travel.
+There are also different rules to know about, depending on if you’re in a rental car or taking a different mode of travel.

 The good news is there are some easy ways to prevent anxiety and stress when road tripping with dogs – for both you and them!